 2. Review practice test results.

-Students at overall trends first.
+Start with overall trends first.
 Which sections went well, and in which sections would you like to see improvement?
 Then, consider time management.
 Did you manage your time effectively on each section?
 Did you run out of time to answer all questions on any of the sections?

 3. Brush up skills.